The Sons of Sultan Bey

 When the water emptied from his lungs, and when he could see and speak and breathe again, Prince Zakaria saw below the watery surface the top of the undersea castle and it was richly lined with coral and pearls.
 All the more astonished was he when a sea princess rose up from the water and settled on the rocks beside him.
 Her eyes were sea-blue, her hair was a sweeping jet-black silk, on her head she wore a jewel-crusted crown, and at the end of a royal gown swept the silver-green tail of a fish.

-The princess looked downward into the water and commanded that wine and fruit be brought for the youth’s refreshment.
+The Princess looked downward into the water and commanded that wine and fruit be brought for the youth’s refreshment.
 Then she turned to ask him his name.
-The prince replied, “My name is Zakariah and I am a son of the Sultan Bey.”
+The Prince replied, “My name is Zakaria and I am a son of the Sultan Bey.”

 She said, “I am the Princess of the Sea.
 Here you are my guest.”

-Yet he said: “I go to marry the daughter of the Sultan of the Hejaz, for she is known far and wide to be the finest and most captivating princess in all the earth.”
+“Ah!” said he, “the horse was to take me to the court of the Sultan of the Hejaz, for his daughter is known far and wide to be the finest and most captivating princess in all the earth.”

-The Princess of the Sea said to Zakaria, “I know of her.
-Her beauty is famed far and wide, but what do men know of her heart?”
+The Princess of the Sea said, “I know of her.
+Her appearance is famed far and wide, but what do men know of her heart?”

-Prince Ali said, “Is not what’s in her heart the same as what shows on her face?”
+Said Prince Ali, “Is not what’s in her heart the same as what shows on her face?”

 “Sometimes,” said the Princess of the Sea.
 “You will go and see her.
-Yet you will go in disguise as a girl, so that by seeing her actions you may also see her heart.”
+Yet you will go in disguise as a girl, so that by seeing her actions you may also see her heart.
+Turn around three times.”

 Zakaria turned around three times and he was amazed, for he found he was a girl.
 The sea-maidens rose up from the sea and mounted him upon a dolphin.
 They said, “This dolphin will be your steed; ride him to the Hejaz.”